Jamie McNeair

 Jamie McNeair (born June 26, 1969) is a retired female heptathlete from the United States, who won the gold medal at the 1995 Pan American Games in Mar del Plata, Argentina.
 She set her personal best (6374 points) in the heptathlon on 29 July 1995 at a meet in Colorado Springs.
 She was born in Buffalo, New York.

+McNeair was an All-American athlete for the Purdue Boilermakers track and field team, finishing 3rd in the heptathlon at the 1988 and 1990 NCAA Division I Outdoor Track and Field Championships.